 How DeepTempo is different

-Deep learning that reveals AI-attacks NDRs and SIEMs never see
+The Prediction and Detection Layer that reveals what NDRs and SIEMs can't see

 The challenge